chaoss/wg-evolution/metrics/Reviews_Declined.md

 # Reviews_Declined
-Question: What reviews for changes to the source code that ended up declining the change during a certain period.
+Question: What reviews of code changes ended up declining the change during a certain period?

 ## Description
 Reviews are defined as in [Reviews](https://github.com/chaoss/wg-evolution/blob/master/metrics/Reviews.md).